KwameForbes/KwameForbes.github.io/index.md

 <p><img style="float: right;" src="https://lh3.googleusercontent.com/hWiWEKLp0cIgqTpA-xP_mFUJwSltEZSDmHKQNUPSFcWVbopfeAdwDBBl-bqD26Mr8I5Cj0-NmlAzqLChgTnrXR6fh7xIWmhNPYZD0FXfui5l0tLpLH5a_Ges5KtnTApKsC2W7ltByg=w2400" width="300" height="200" /></p>

-<p>I am a <a href="https://www.med.unc.edu/oge/stad/prep/">post-bac scholar</a> at <a href="https://www.unc.edu">UNC-CH</a> working in bioinformatics
+<p>I am a <a href="https://www.med.unc.edu/oge/stad/prep/">post-bac scholar</a> at <a href="https://www.unc.edu">UNC-CH</a> working in Bioinformatics
-with <a href="http://mikelove.github.io">Michael Love, PhD (UNC)</a> on developing a feature in <a href="https://bioconductor.org/packages/release/bioc/html/DESeq2.html">DESeq2</a> to integrate with single-cell datasets.<br><br>I received an AS in <a href="https://uvi.edu/academics/science-math/departments/computer-comp-sciences/assoc-science/default.aspx">computer science</a> and a BS in <a href="https://uvi.edu/academics/science-math/departments/bio-sciences/biology-program/bach-science/default.aspx">biology</a> with a
+with <a href="http://mikelove.github.io">Michael Love, PhD (UNC)</a> on developing a feature in <a href="https://bioconductor.org/packages/release/bioc/html/DESeq2.html">DESeq2</a> to integrate with single-cell datasets.<br><br>I received an A.S in <a href="https://uvi.edu/academics/science-math/departments/computer-comp-sciences/assoc-science/default.aspx">computer science</a> and a B.S in <a href="https://uvi.edu/academics/science-math/departments/bio-sciences/biology-program/bach-science/default.aspx">biology</a> with a
-<a href="https://uvi.edu/academics/science-math/departments/bio-sciences/biology-program/computational-biology/default.aspx">concentration in Computational Biology</a> in 2019, from the <a href="https://uvi.edu">University of the Virgin Islands(UVI)</a>.
+<a href="https://uvi.edu/academics/science-math/departments/bio-sciences/biology-program/computational-biology/default.aspx">concentration in Computational Biology</a> in 2019, from the <a href="https://uvi.edu">University of the Virgin Islands (UVI)</a>.
 During my time in undergraduate, I was a <a href="https://www.uvi.edu/research/emerging-caribbean-scientists-programs/programs1/mbrs-rise-research-scholars-program.aspx">RISE scholar</a> who presented my research at <a href="https://www.abrcms.org">ABRCMS</a> in 2018 and 2019.
-Along with research, I was a teaching assistant for genetics and a lab instructor for intro to computer science and for chemistry.<br><br>I am passionate about computer science, biology, and research.
-I am aiming to get his PhD in Computational Biology and Bioinformatics. </p><br>
+Along with research, I was a teaching assistant for Genetics and a Lab instructor for Intro to Computer Science and for Chemistry.<br><br>I am passionate about computer science, biology, and research.
+I am aiming to get my PhD in Computational Biology and Bioinformatics. </p><br>

 -----

 <div class="container">
-<h3 style="color:red;">Contact</h3>
+<h3 style="color:#01A9DB;">Contact</h3>

     <div class="row-fluid">
         <div class="span5">